epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-05-herbstlustwm-tag-status-ruby.markdown

 Here it is our code in Ruby.
-We do not need to call return in Ruby, the value o the last line will be a function return.
+We do not need to call return in Ruby, the value of the last line will be a function return.

+<code class="code-file">helper.rb</code>

 {% highlight ruby %}
 # script arguments